lovemarcus/Trump-Facts/parsing/README.md

 #### Create an index in Elastic

-You can easily create an index by simply creating a python script and importing the library, creating an object and running the method `create_index()`.
+Now that ElasticSearch is running, you can easily create an index by simply creating a python script and importing the library, creating an object and running the method `create_index()`.

 ```python
 from trumparser import TrumParser